 Terence has mixed a classic negroni with subtle spice and fruit that – in keeping with the Christmas spirit – has warmed the drink up.
 And he’s stuck with the ingredients we can get here in our own backyard in Siem Reap – Cambodian oranges, star anise, and cinnamon sticks, which he has simmered into a sugar (and spice) syrup.

 Terence’s classic negroni with spices is our new go-to Christmas drink.
 It doesn’t stray far from the original heady aperitif that we know and love so well – we haven’t added rum or vodka or mezcal – which is why we’re still calling it a ‘classic’ negroni with spices.
+So our first tip to making this classic negroni spices starts with the spices.

 If you look at the photo, you can see that there is a single spherical ice cube in the glass.
 The reason is that the spherical ice cube melts slower and keeps the drink cold.
 There’s nothing worse than a negroni that’s weak and warm.
 You can pick up spherical ice makers here and you can thank me later.

-Classic Negroni with Spices
+Classic Negroni with Spices Recipe

 - 1 piece star anise